 The Route.
-The Voie Littorale runs from the mouth of the Gironde, where pilgrims coming from further north would have crossed the estuary from Royan, to Hendaye/Irún on the Spanish border.
+The way pilgrims would have come from the north to cross the estuary from Royan, to Hendaye/Irún on the Spanish border.
 (Those who wish can therefore continue on from there to Santiago via one of the Caminos del Norte or go via the Tunnel Route to join the Camino Francés.)
 The footpath starts at the Pointe de Grave (the tip of the Médoc peninsula) and runs south, passing directly through the towns of Soulac, Montalivet-les-Bains, Hourtin Plage, Lacanau Océan, Arès, Biganos, Sanguinet, Parentis-en-Born, Mimizan, Moliets-et-Maa, Vieux Boucau, Hossegor, Bayonne, Saint-Jean-de-Luz and finally, Hendaye.
 The overall distance is approximately 375kms.
 The natural continuation is along the north coast of Spain, but from Bayonne there are also connections to Saint-Jean-Pied-de-Port (Voie de la Nive) and Pamplona (Voie du Baztan)

 Waymarking.
-In the Gironde this is in the form of posts bearing a yellow stylized scallop pointing the direction of travel, while further south small scallop markers are fastened to trees, walls, etc. This signing is excellent throughout the entire length of the footpath, with the exception of a short unmarked section between Tarnos and Bayonne.
+In the Gironde this is in the form of posts bearing a yellow stylised scallop pointing the direction of travel, while further south small scallop markers are fastened to trees, walls, etc. This signing is excellent throughout the entire length of the footpath, with the exception of a short, unmarked section between Tarnos and Bayonne.

 Terrain.
 For the most part the path is in forest, although there are some wonderfully attractive sections along lake shores in the départements of both the Gironde and the Landes.
 Almost all the resorts along the Atlantic coast are visited, and the stretch around the Bassin d’Arcachon is particularly beautiful.
 North of Bayonne this is all fairly flat walking (the highest dune is 39m), but paths can be very sandy underfoot.
 The Basque country between Bayonne and Hendaye is pleasantly undulating and much more populated.